 However, it is not really possible to do the tests on every combination, simply because I don't have access to every browser and every OS.

-I have tested it in various combinations where available of IE, NN, Opera, Mozilla and FireFox on Windows.
-I have also tested it on Mac with NN 7+ FireFox and Safari which all work correctly.
+I have tested it in various combinations where available of IE, Opera, Chrome and FireFox on Windows.
+I have also tested it on Mac with FireFox and Safari which all work correctly.

 On the web, there are descriptions which suggest that file types : BMP, DAT, GIF, HTML, JPG, PDF, TXT may not force-download correctly on early browsers - IE 4 and before but it is unlikely that you will come across those being used now.

 You should have no trouble with mpeg, mp3, doc, xls, pdf etc which should all work OK, particularly on modern browsers and modern Operating Systems.